Noncommutative Fibre Bundles via Bimodules: Abstract

 \section{Abstract}

-We construct a Leray-Serre spectral sequence for fibrations for de Rham cohomology on noncommutative algebras.
-The fibrations are bimodules with zero-curvature extendable bimodule connections satisfying an additional condition.
-By the KSGNS construction, completely positive maps between C*-algebras correspond to Hilbert C*-bimodules.
-We give examples of fibrations on group algebras and matrix algebras.
+We construct a Leray-Serre spectral sequence for fibre bundles for de Rham sheaf cohomology on noncommutative algebras.
+The morphisms are bimodules with zero-curvature extendable bimodule connections.
+This generalises definitions involving differentiable algebra maps to differentiable completely positive maps by using the KSGNS construction and Hilbert $C^*$-bimodules with bimodule connections.
+We give examples of noncommutative fibre bundles, involving group algebras, matrix algebras, and the quantum torus.